apache/accumulo-website/_docs-2/administration/multivolume.md

 managing the fully qualified URIs stored in Accumulo.
 Viewfs and HA namenode both introduce a level of indirection in the Hadoop configuration.
 For example assume viewfs:///nn1 maps to hdfs://nn1 in the Hadoop configuration.
-If viewfs://nn1 is used by Accumulo, then its easy to map viewfs://nn1 to hdfs://nnA by changing the Hadoop configuration w/o doing anything to Accumulo.
+If viewfs://nn1 is used by Accumulo, then it's easy to map viewfs://nn1 to hdfs://nnA by changing the Hadoop configuration w/o doing anything to Accumulo.
 A production system should probably use a HA namenode.
 Viewfs may be useful on a test system with a single non HA namenode.